plinss/acmebot/README.md

 rather than demonstrate a basic simple configuration.

-The only items that must be present in the configuration file to create and maintain a certificate are your account email address, the file name, and subject alternative names for the certificate.
+The only items that must be present in the configuration file to create and maintain a certificate are your account email address, and the file name, and subject alternative names for the certificate.
 By default, the common name of the certificate will be the same as the certificate file name.

 For example: